Bharathkumaranumula/Dynamic-Analysis-of-high-speed-elevator/README.md

 - Rope elasticity follows Hooke’s law
 - Only vertical motion is considered

-### MATLAB Simulation
+### MATLAB Simulation – Vertical Vibrations
+The vertical vibration behavior is analyzed in MATLAB using the following workflow:

-- Definition of physical parameters such as mass, stiffness, and damping
+- Development of a lumped mass dynamic model incorporating rope elasticity and damping
-- Inclusion of time-varying rope length effects
+- Inclusion of time-varying rope length to capture non-stationary system behavior
+- Implementation of governing equations using MATLAB scripts and function files
-- Numerical integration using ODE solvers
+- Time-domain numerical integration using solvers such as `ode45` and `ode15s`
+- Simulation of acceleration and braking conditions, including emergency braking cases
+- Post-processing of results to analyze displacement, acceleration, and jerk
-- Analysis of acceleration and jerk related to passenger comfort
+- Comparative assessment of vibration levels between structural frame and passenger cabin

 ---

 ## MATLAB Codes
-This repository includes MATLAB scripts for:
+This repository contains MATLAB scripts and functions for:
 - System parameter initialization
-- Dynamic model implementation
+- Dynamic model implementation for horizontal and vertical vibrations
 - Eigenvalue and frequency analysis
 - Time-domain vibration response simulation
-- Comparison between structural frame and passenger cabin response
+- Parametric and comparative studies
+- Visualization of vibration characteristics

 ---